 Ribbon also makes awesome flowers with little work!
 Here are several flowers created from ribbon that has been gathered along one edge and stitched down.
 The larger flowers need a center, so this is where you can showcase those special buttons in your stash!
 You can also create the flower pistils by combining beads like in the orange and pink flower.
 The flowers can be quite small depending on the size of your ribbon.
 Try gathering up a fancy yarn, like the eyelash yarn to create a very fluffy flower.
 Here are some examples The first two are gathered ribbons that have their outer edge cut off and frayed.
 The blue flower on the left is a small ribbon gathered up.
 The teal flower is an eyelash yarn.
 This is a really close up photo of the lower right corner of my name tag.

-Another trick I learned with variegated ribbon is creating leaves.
+Another trick you can learn with variegated ribbon is creating leaves.
 Fold the ribbon in half and stitch a "boat" in the ribbon.
-I used white thread so you could see it, but you want to use a matching thread.
+The example uses white thread so you could see it, but you want to use a matching thread.
 Be sure that the open side of the folded ribbon is on the top of your boat or it won’t work.
 Clip the ribbon close to the stitching, fold it out, and attach it to your piece.
 It is fun to experiment with the variegations and every leaf will be different.
 Here is the three-step process.

 There are a lot of really pretty ribbons so start gathering them up when they are on sale, at thrift stores, or garage sales.
 Storing them can get a little messy.
-Virginia keeps her small pieces of ribbons and fibers in the floss-a-way bags (6553).
-Sullivans also has floss organizer bags (6570A).
-I tend to buy more than what will fit in the bag, so I started wrapping the ribbons by color onto old fabric bolts.
-I was able to get the discarded bolts at Joann’s Fabrics.
+Virginia keeps her small pieces of ribbons and fibers in the floss-a-way bags.
+If you tend to buy more than what will fit in the bag, you could also wrap your ribbons by color onto old fabric bolts.
 If you can’t find bolts, then you can create your own with heavy cardboard.
-I would fold over a couple of layers of cardboard and whip out the trusty duct tape to keep all the layers together.

-I am sure somewhere in my past newsletters I have talked about fabric yo-yos.
-They are great ways to use up small scraps of material.
-However, if you are like me, you probably go out and buy a fat quarter just to create a few yo-yos, right?
+Fabric yo-yos are great ways to use up small scraps of material.
 A traditional yo-yo is a round piece of fabric, about twice the width of what you want the finished yo-yo to be.
 Fold over the edge of the fabric about a quarter inch and do a running stitch all the way around.
 Then tightly gather up the fabric into the center.
-Here are some yo-yos I created for my transition between sea and land for Elaine’s Critters class last year.
+Here are some yo-yos created for a transition between sea and land.

 There are several great tutorials on making yo-yos.
 Here is one from Heather Bailey.

-Since I had spent a small fortune on beads, I added a silver bugle bead into each petal to add a bit of sparkle to the flower.
-Here is a step-by-step look at how to create a flower, then I sewed it next to my caterpillar leaf.
+You can also add beads into each petal to add a bit of sparkle to the flower.
+Here is a step-by-step look at how to create a flower, then it was sewn next to a caterpillar leaf.
 It still needs a center filling.

-At this point, I was only half way through the conference!
 The third class was with a national instructor, Sherrill Lewis from Oklahoma.
-She taught us several ways to do embellishments with beads.
+She taught several ways to do embellishments with beads.
 You can do just about any embroidery stitch in beads!
-Here are some of the things I stitched from things I learned in her class: A seam cover covered with beaded triangles, embellish the stems of the iris, dangling hearts on a seam (or it could be a fringe also), and my name in beads.
-Later I tried highlighting a poinsettia on a fabric piece.
+Here are some of the things stitched from lessons taught in her class: A seam cover covered with beaded triangles, embellish the stems of the iris, dangling hearts on a seam (or it could be a fringe also), and names in beads.

 Sherrill and her husband also have a store called The Bead Ranch.